nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 The first task is to update the AST with our new syntax elements.
 We've seen that we'll need two new variants, one for _introduction_ and one for _elimination_.

 Let's start with the simplest one, elimination.
-That's merely stating _here's the name of a binding, substitute it with its value_, so we only need to store the binding's name:
+That's merely stating _here's a name, substitute it with whatever value it's bound to_, so we only need to store the binding's name:
 ```scala
   case Var(name: String)
 ```